elliotblackburn/guns/README.md

 # Guns

 This application scrapes a website for recent gun crime in America.
 It'll then post it to the provided twitter account.
 Please put an end to guns and an end to the violence.

+This is the code behind [@USGunIncidents](https://twitter.com/USGunIncidents)!
+If you want to help make it more efficient or robust then checkout the contributing guide.

 ## Usage

 Option flags: